Art-Sells/HPM/Mechanics.md

 If Bitcoin rises above the price you imported/purchased ($60k in this instance) to $65k then falls to $63k, the $65k price is held.
 This means, you will never lose any profits you made on the upswing when the downswing occurs (even if the Bitcoin price drops to $0 thanks to MASS).

-The HPM (whenever a sale occurs) subtracts from the lowest price you imported/purchased your Bitcoin (or asset) at ensuring you continue to accumulate the maximum amounts of profits possible.
+The HPM (whenever a sale occurs) subtracts from your wallet based on the highest price you imported/purchased your Bitcoin (or asset) at ensuring you continue to accumulate the maximum amounts of profits possible.

 ***HPM & MASS in action: [arells.com/concept](https://arells.com/concept)***